gy-mate/moodle-to-vikwikiquiz/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: 🐛 Bug report
-about: Create a bug report to help us improve this software
+description: Create a bug report to help us improve this software
 title: ''
-labels: bug
+labels: ["bug"]
+projects: ["gy-mate/moodle-to-vikwikiquiz"]
+assignees:
-assignees: gy-mate
+    - gy-mate
----
+body:
+    - type: textarea
+        id: description
+        attributes:

-## Description
+            label: Description
-A clear and concise description of what the bug is.
+            description: A clear and concise description of what the bug is.
+            placeholder: ''
+        validations:
+            required: true
+    - type: textarea
+        id: reproduce
+        attributes:

-### To reproduce
+            label: To reproduce
-Steps to reproduce the behavior:
+            description: Steps to reproduce the behavior.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
+            placeholder: "1.
+Go to '...'\n2.
+Click on '....'\n3.
+Scroll down to '....'\n4.
+See error"
-4. See error
+    - type: textarea
+        id: expected
+        attributes:

-#### Expected behavior
+            label: Expected behavior
-A clear and concise description of what you expected to happen.
+            description: A clear and concise description of what you expected to happen.
+            placeholder: ''
+    - type: textarea
+        id: actual
+        attributes:

-#### Actual behavior
+            label: Actual behavior
-A clear and concise description of what actually happens.
+            description: A clear and concise description of what actually happens.
 If applicable, add screenshots to help explain your problem.

-## Debug info
+            placeholder: ''
+    - type: dropdown
+        id: os
+        attributes:
+            label: OS
+            description: Which operating system are you using?
+(If applicable.)
+            options:
+                - Linux
- - OS: e.g. macOS
+                - macOS
+                - Windows
+                - iOS
+                - Android
+    - type: dropdown
+        id: browser
+        attributes:
+            label: Browser
+            description: Which browser are you using?
+(If applicable.)
+            options:
+                - Chrome
+                - Firefox
- - Browser e.g. Safari
+                - Safari
+                - Edge
+    - type: input
+        id: version
+        attributes:
- - Version e.g. 17.4
+            label: Version
+            description: Which version of the OS or browser are you using?
+(If applicable.)
+            placeholder: ''